silx-kit/silx/doc/source/install.rst

 .. note::

     This installs silx without the optional dependencies.

+To install Linux on Debian, you should probably use the solution presented in `Installing a Debian package`_.
+This method requires sudo privileges, but has the benefit of installing.

 The rest of this document deals with specific technical details such as dependencies, building from sources, and alternative installation methods.